 Different sources of uncertainty in CFD simulations are illustrated by examining a 2-D, turbulent, transonic flow in a converging-diverging channel at various P_e/P{0i} ratios by using the commercial CFD code GASP.
-Runs were performed with different turbulence models (Sp-Al and k- ω), grid levels, and fluxlimiters (Min-Mod and Van Albada).
+Runs were performed with different turbulence models (Sp-Al and k- ω), grid levels, and flux-limiters (Min-Mod and Van Albada).
 Two flow conditions were studied by changing the exit pressure ratio: the first one was a complex case with a strong shock and a separated flow region; the second was a weak shock case with attached flow throughout the entire channel.
 The uncertainty in the CFD simulation results was studied in terms of five contributions: (1) iterative convergence error, (2) discretization error, (3) error in geometry representation, (4) turbulence model, and (5) downstream boundary condition.
-In addition to the original geometry used in the calculations, the contribution of the error in geometry representation to the CFD simulation uncertainties was studied through the use of a modified geometry, based on the measured geometric data.
-Also an extended version of the transonic diffuser was used to determine the effect of the change of the downstream boundary location on the results.
+In the discussion of the discretization error, results obtained from the RAE 2822 airfoil cases were also included as a representative study of external flows.
+For the transonic diffuser case, in addition to the original geometry used in the calculations, the contribution of the error in geometry representation to the CFD simulation uncertainties was studied through the use of a modified geometry, based on the measured geometric data.
+Also an extended version of the transonic diffuser was used to determine the effect of a change of the downstream boundary location on the results.

-Overall, this paper demonstrated that for a weak shock case without separation, informed CFD users can obtain reasonably accurate results, whereas they are more likely to get large errors for the strong shock case with substantial separation.
-In particular, the following conclusions can be made based on the results obtained in this study:
+Overall, this paper demonstrated that for the simulation of attached flows, informed CFD users can obtain reasonably accurate results, whereas they are more likely to get large errors for the cases that have strong shocks with substantial separation.

-1. Grid convergence was not achieved with grid levels that have moderate mesh sizes.
-For the strong shock with flow separation, highly refined grids, which are beyond the grid levels we use in this study, are needed for spatial convergence.
-Even with the finest mesh level we can afford, achieving the asymptotic convergence is not certain.

-2. At each grid level, the discretization errors of the strong shock case were larger than that of the weak shock case.
-The shock induced flow separation observed in the strong shock case had significant effect on the grid convergence.

-3. The discretization error magnitudes were different for cases with different turbulence models, when nozzle efficiency results with the same limiter and the grid level were compared at each shock strength condition.
-This showed the effect of the turbulence model on the grid convergence and implied that the magnitudes of numerical errors were influenced by the physical models used.
+Both internal and external flow examples show that grid convergence is not achieved with grid levels that have moderate mesh sizes.
+Shocks and shock-induced separations have significant effect on the grid convergence.
+The magnitudes of discretization errors were influenced by the physical (turbulence) models used.

-4. For the strong shock case, grid convergence in local quantities was achieved upstream of the shock, whereas the lack of convergence was observed downstream of the shock.

-5. The strong and the weak shock results showed that for each flow condition, the highest accuracy in terms of the wall pressure distributions were obtained with a different turbulence model, although the Sp-Al model gave reasonable results for both shock conditions.

-6. There is strong interaction between the turbulence model uncertainties and discretization errors.
-In some cases, numerical errors and the physical modeling uncertainties may cancel each other, and the closest results to the experiment can be obtained at intermediate grid levels.

-7. The change of the exit location and exit pressure ratio affected the location and the strength of the shock.
-For the strong shock case, the size of the separation bubble was also affected by the same factors.

-8. In nozzle efficiency results, the range of variation for the strong shock case was much larger than the one observed in the weak shock case.
-The discretization errors at grid level 2 were up to 6% and the relative uncertainty originating from the selection of different turbulence models was as large as 9% at grid level 4 for the strong shock case.

-9. For the weak shock case, nozzle efficiency values were more sensitive to the exit boundary conditions and associated error magnitudes were larger than those of other sources.
-The difference between the results of the original geometry and the extended geometry was as large as 7% when the exit pressure ratio of 0.8368 was used.

-10. The contribution of the error in geometry representation to the overall uncertainty in nozzle efficiency results was up to 1.5% for the weak shock case, whereas this contribution was negligible for the strong shock case.

-This study provides observations on CFD simulation uncertainties that may help the development of sophisticated methods required for the characterization and the quantification of uncertainties associated with the numerical simulation of complex turbulent separated flows.
+In some cases, turbulence modelling uncertainties and discretizations errors may cancel each other, and the closest results to the experiment can be obtained at intermediate grid levels.
+This shows the strong interaction among different types of uncertainties.
+In nozzle efficiency results, the range of variation for the strong shock case was much larger than that observed in the weak shock case.
+The discretization errors were up to 6% and the relative uncertainty originating from the selection of different turbulence models was as large as 9% for the strong shock case.
+For the weak shock case, nozzle efficiency values were more sensitive to the exit boundary conditions and associated error magnitudes were larger than those from other sources.
+The difference between the results from the original geometry and the extended geometry was as large as 7% when the exit pressure ratio of 0.8368 was used.
+The contribution of the error in geometry representation to the overall uncertainty in nozzle efficiency results was up to 1.5% for the weak shock case, whereas this contribution was negligible for the strong shock case.
+This study provides observations on CFD simulation uncertainties that may help the development of sophisticated methods required for the characterization and quantification of uncertainties associated with the numerical simulation of turbulent separated flows.

-6. Acknowledgements
+6 ACKNOWLEDGEMENTS

-This research was supported by the National Science Foundation grant DMI-9979711.
+This research was supported by the National Science Foundation grant DMI-9979711 and Air Force Office of Scientific Research grant F49620-02-1-0090.
 We would like to thank Dr. Rimon Arieli (Rafael, Ltd. and Technion, Israel), Dr. Christopher J. Roy (Sandia National Labs.), and Dr. Reece Neel (Aerosoft, Inc.) for their helpful comments and suggestions in the performance of this research.